tkamag/AWS-Data-DEA-C01-Course/Data_Analytics_Fundamentals.md

 Once objects have been stored in an ``Amazon S3`` bucket, they are given an **object key**.
 Use this, along with the bucket name, to access the object.

 ![Alt text](fig/01.png)

+### B.3 Introduction to data lakes
+> A data lake is a **centralized repository** that allows you to store **structured, semistructured, and unstructured** data at any scale.
+``Data lakes`` promise the ability to store all data for a business in a single repository.
+You can leverage data lakes to store large volumes of data instead of persisting that data in data warehouses. ``Data lakes``, such as those built in ``Amazon S3``, are generally less expensive than specialized big data storage solutions.